Keeping Pets Safe in the Heat

 - Give your pet extra water.
 Staying hydrated is crucial on hot days to avoid illness.
 Whether your pet is indoors or outdoors, be sure to fill their water bowls several times a day.

 - Protect your pet’s paws from hot surfaces.
 Walk your pet in the grass or the shade whenever possible.
 A quick tip: if the pavement is too hot for your bare hands or feet, it’s too hot for your pet’s paws.
+If you need to take them outside to do their business, try wetting the surface with a hose or water bottle to help make it a little cooler for them.

 - Don’t overdo outdoor exercise.
-Often times, dogs don’t know when they need a break, so it’s important to stop frequently for shaded breaks and offer plenty of water.
+Oftentimes, dogs don’t know when they need a break, so it’s important to stop frequently for shaded breaks and offer plenty of water.

 - Take extra care with older dogs and dogs with shorter noses.
 Just like older humans, older dogs can be especially susceptible to higher temperatures.
 And certain breeds with shorter noses (like pugs and bulldogs) are at a greater risk of heatstroke.